Plasma Cutter Electrode: Lifespan, Wear Signs, and Maintenance

 Shield Cap Heat Management

-With orifice alignment set, manage heat at the shield cap to keep the electrode within its thermal envelope.
+Once orifice alignment is set, manage heat at the shield cap to keep the electrode within its thermal envelope.
 The shield cap buffers radiant and convective load on the nozzle and stabilizes gas flow, protecting electrode life.

-1) Verify cap integrity: inspect threads, vents, and face for nicks, warping, or clogging.
-Replace at first signs of deformation to preserve gas symmetry and cooling efficiency.
+1. Verify cap integrity: Inspect threads, vents, and face for nicks, warping, or clogging.
+Replace at the first sign of deformation to preserve gas symmetry and cooling efficiency.

-4) Monitor thermal indicators: track cut current, duty cycle, and electrode pit depth; rising pit rate signals declining shield cap durability and heat control.
+4. Monitor thermal indicators: Track cut current, duty cycle, and electrode pit depth.
+A rising pit rate signals declining heat control and cap durability.

 Typical Electrode Lifespan and Performance Indicators